Mampenda/Multiprogramming/README.md

 # Beyond Intrinsic Locks

-So far, we have used intrinsic locks that are build into every Java object.
-For a long time, this is all the support that Java provided for concurrent programming.
-However, now we can use the library in the package Java.util.concurrent which provides enhanced locking mechanisms.
+For a long time, intrinsic locks is all the support that Java provided for concurrent programming.
+However, now we can use the library in the package `Java.util.concurrent` which provides enhanced locking mechanisms.
 Intrinsic locks are convenient, but limited.
-Problems with it are
+Problems with them are
 - There's no way to interrupt a thread that's blocked as a result of trying to acquire an intrinsic lock.
 - There's no way to time-out while trying to acquire an intrinsic lock.
 - There's exactly one way to acquire an intrinsic lock, by using the `synchronized` key-word.

 Which means that the lock acquisition- and release method have to take place in the same method and have to be very strictly nested.
 Also, that declaring a method as `synchronized` is just a syntactic sugar for surrounding the methods body with a `synchronized (this){}` block.

 So instead of declaring a method as synchronized like this `public synchronized void someMethod() {}`, we could write it like this